 As a trusted advisor, Lindsay listens and collaborates with her clients to identify potential issues and implement strategies to protect their interests.
 Lindsay advises clients regarding state and federal laws governing the workplace, including, but not limited to, compliance in the areas of hiring, performance management, discipline, termination, discrimination, disability accommodation, leave and wages.
 She prepares and revises employee handbooks and personnel policies, conducts internal investigations, and offers training to management and personnel when necessary.
 Lindsay also counsels both large and small employers in the negotiation and preparation of consulting, independent contractor, employment, separation, and non-competition agreements.

 Lindsay is admitted to practice in Michigan, Virginia, the United States District Courts for the Eastern and Western Districts of Michigan and Virginia, and the United States Court of Appeals for the Fourth Circuit.
 She is a member of the Michigan State Bar, the Virginia State Bar, the Society for Human Resource Management, and the Traverse Area Human Resources Association.
-Lindsay is also the Vice Chair of the Board of Directors for Goodwill Industries of Northern Michigan, and the Arts & Culture Chair of the Board of Directors for Impact 100 TC.
+Lindsay is also Chair of the Board of Directors for Goodwill Industries of Northern Michigan, and the Arts & Culture Chair of the Board of Directors for Impact 100 TC.

 In her spare time, Lindsay enjoys singing, being outside or on the lake, and doing home improvement and design projects with her husband, Andrew, and their two daughters.